TessorNetwork/Fury/docs/app_developers/furyapi-introduction.md

 **Limits**

-`amount` : There is a limit in the amount value of `100000000 ucommercio`
+`amount` : There is a limit in the amount value of `100000000 ufury`

-ATTENTION : A `faucet` for CCC is not available.
+ATTENTION : A `faucet` for FUSD is not available.
 The Buy function (`coming soon`) in the dev.commercio.app must be used

 ### Official
-Is the real-world environment where real credit card transactions are requested and real tokens (COM and CCC) are spent
+Is the real-world environment where real credit card transactions are requested and real tokens (COM and FUSD) are spent